yuan-miranda/extgraph/README.md

 ```
 py extgraph.py [-b] [-n | -g] [extension1 .extension2 ...]
 ```
-To display the usage guide or version information.
+To display the usage guide.
 ```
-py extgraph.py [-h] [-v]
+py extgraph.py [-h]
 ```
 By default, the script lists the contents of the current directory.
 ```